upenn-cis198/homework4/README.md

 ### Setup

 You will find files: `util.rs` and `system_call_names.rs` which contains functions you will need.
-These should be copied over to your `src/` directory.
+You should add additional files in your `src` directory to implement the rest of the assignment.

 You will need the following crates (in your `Cargo.toml`).
 Please use the specified versions:
 ```